cla-bit/PayStackEase/docs/source/integration.rst

 Integration Module
 ===========================================

-.. :py:currentmodule:: paystackease.apis.integration

-Wrapper for Paystack Integration API The Integration API allows you manage some settings on your integration.
+This wrapper class facilitates synchronous interaction with Paystack Integration API.
+The Integration API allows you manage some settings on your integration.

 -------------------------------------------------------------------------

 .. py:class:: IntegrationClientAPI(secret_key: str = None)

-    Bases: :py:class:`~paystackease.base.PayStackBaseClientAPI`

     Paystack Integration API Reference: `Integration`_